perryflynn/serverless.industries/src/_authors/christian.md

 2023 to a 100% infrastructure position.

 Now I'm working with Ansible, Chef Infra, Terraform, AWS, Kubernetes, Python, Linux and Proxmox.

+Still, from time to time, I have fun at writing code in .NET, PHP, Python and Bash.